jwelrynewone/docs/deprecated/Simulator.md

 # Math
 1. Let say the user brings 10000 OSMO to Mint —> USDM
 2. Current OSMO PRICE = 10
-3. Matrix Protocol Exposure = 100,000 USD
+3. Nibiru Protocol Exposure = 100,000 USD
 4. LA bring OSMO worth 10,000 USD and chooses CR (coverage ratio : 100) --> implied leverage = 10
 5. LA would be liquidated in a 10% down move
-6. Major incentive of the LA to come to the Matrix protocol is —> they can go long a perp with zero funding rate for a long period of time
+6. Major incentive of the LA to come to the Nibiru protocol is —> they can go long a perp with zero funding rate for a long period of time

 # Scenario 1 (Market goes up)

 1. OSMO goes to 11$
-2. Matrix Expsoure: 110,000 USD, PNL : 10,000 USD
+2. Nibiru Expsoure: 110,000 USD, PNL : 10,000 USD
 3. Whole Pnl of 10,000$ worth OSMO goes to the LA
 4. If the LA wants to take it out -> fees are decided based on the CR and then send to the IF

 # Scenario 2 (Market goes down)

 1. OSMO goes to 9$
-2. Matrix Expsoure: 90,000 USD, PNL : -10,000 USD
+2. Nibiru Expsoure: 90,000 USD, PNL : -10,000 USD
 3. LAs OSMO worth of 10,000$ is liquidated
 4. If the LA wants to take it out -> fees are decided based on the CR and then send to the IF